• Menu

 Once you get stitches, it’s time to open the second buttonhole for the strap on the next odd row.

-Continue decreasing until you get 28 stitches and knit those 28 stitches for 7 rows.
+Continue decreasing until you get 28 stitches and crochet those 28 stitches for 7 rows.

-You must continue crocheting the same sequence that we have used throughout the diaper cover, knitting the first 6 and last 6 stitches in (sl)st -TBL and the central stitches in (sl)hdc-TBL.
+You must continue crocheting the same sequence that we have used throughout the diaper cover, crocheting the first 6 and last 6 stitches in (sl)st -TBL and the central stitches in (sl)hdc-TBL.

 If you prefer to continue following the row by row instructions, remember that you have at your disposal a downloadable and printable PDF with the detailed pattern and charts so that you do not miss a single detail!